Articles on: Developers

 Shortcut: Design on Excel first

-Setting up your template
+Configuring your template

-To embed field values you have to use mustache format: A Mustache tag begins with two opening braces {{ and ends with two closing braces }}.
+To insert the value of a field, you must use the mustache format: a “mustache” tag begins with two curly brackets {{ and ends with another two curly brackets }}.

 <div>